Ranchero-Software/NetNewsWireHelp/pages/account-stats.markdown

 ## What the fields mean

 Each account has its own row, and, if you have multiple accounts, there’s also a Totals row.

+(Inactive accounts also appear in this list: they’re grayed-out, as in the top row in the Mac screenshot.)

 The Databases column adds up the sizes for all the databases for that account.